-If you'd like to spend a little time exploring a different side of Bradford, then go to Bolling Hall.
-Just a mile outside the city centre, here you'll discover the lives and times of the Bradford families who called it home for over 500 years.
+Located just a mile outside the city centre, at Bolling Hall you'll discover the lives and times of the Bradford families who called it home for over 500 years.
 Every nook and cranny is packed with history through the centuries, including Cromwell's Death Mask.
 But can you spot the White Lady in the Ghost Room?

 Bradford Industrial Museum has permanent displays of textile machinery, steam power, engineering and motor vehicles, along with an exciting exhibitions programme.

 Bradford was recently used as a is a location used for the filming of All Creatures Great and Small, for more information on other locations go to www.filmedinyorkshire.co.ukDiscover More: Bradford & West Yorkshire.